nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-metrics-documentation.md

 - type: `int`
 - Example: `null`

-# Nuxeo Drive asynchronous metrics
+# Asynchronous Metrics

 Some of the metrics are calculated asynchronously over a period of time and thus cannot be sent directly to the server.</br>
 These metrics are sent to the `/site/api/v1/me` endpoint once calculated.
 To avoid spamming the endpoint too much and causing performance issues, Nuxeo Drive sends these metrics in a batch every 15 minutes (not configurable).</br>
-If the user wants, this process can be deactivated through the Nuxeo Drive configuration using [this](https://doc.nuxeo.com/client-apps/nuxeo-drive/#custom-metrics) option.
+This process can be deactivated through the configuration using the [custom-metrics](https://doc.nuxeo.com/client-apps/nuxeo-drive/#custom-metrics) option.